mapi68/desktop-icon-backup-manager/README.md

 ---

-## ☕ Support
+## ☕ Support the Project

-If this tool saved you even 5 minutes of frustration, consider buying me a coffee — it helps keep the project alive and growing!
+Desktop Icon Backup Manager is free and will stay free.
+If it saved you frustration, a coffee helps keep it actively maintained!

 [![Support me on Ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/mapi68)